 Most of the houses are displayed behind glass, but a few can be turned, moved, and have electricity turned on and off on them.
 With so many different houses and miniatures packed into this museum, some were sitting a little high, but not to worry, there are step stools all around so if something is a little high you can step right up for a better view.
 And when the kids needed a break from you, there’s a dollhouse for them to play with too.

 ITTY BITTY LIVING SPACE

 If you are on a schedule, we did an hour here and were able to get through all the rooms, but if you have more time, you could probably spend an entire afternoon reading about all the details and looking into all the displays.

-If you wanted to check out my original post over at theCityMoms, click here.
+If you wanted to check out my original post about this adorable miniature museum over at theCityMoms, click here.